Nicolas Slonimsky: Conducting career

-In Rochester, Slonimsky continued his composition and conducting studies, with Albert Coates and Eugene Goossens, and accompanied Rosing at many vocal recitals, including a performance at Carnegie Hall in October 1924.
+In Rochester, Slonimsky continued his composition and conducting studies with Albert Coates and Eugene Goossens, and accompanied Rosing at many vocal recitals, including a performance at Carnegie Hall in October 1924.
 After two years, he moved to Boston, where Koussevitzky had become conductor of the Boston Symphony Orchestra, and resumed his position as his pianist and now bilingual secretary.
-During this time, Slonimsky taught music theory at the Boston Conservatory and the Malkin Conservatory, and began to write music articles for The Boston Evening Transcript, The Christian Science Monitor and the magazine The Etude.
+During this time, Slonimsky taught music theory at the Boston Conservatory and the Malkin Conservatory, and began to write music articles for The Boston Evening Transcript, The Christian Science Monitor, and the magazine The Etude.

 Slonimsky began writing songs and other incidental pieces, and performed as a piano soloist and vocal accompanist.
 In 1927, he formed the Boston Chamber Orchestra, for which he solicited music from contemporary composers.
 Slonimsky was a great champion of contemporary music, and through his interest in performing it met Henry Cowell and Charles Ives.
 He conducted the world premieres of Ives' Three Places in New England in 1931 (in New York's Town Hall), Edgard Varèse's Ionisation for thirteen percussionists in 1933, and various other works.

 In 1931, Slonimsky married Dorothy Adlow, art critic of The Christian Science Monitor.
 She was active as a critic and lectured extensively around the U.S., serving on panels and art juries.
-They married in Paris, with Varèse as best man.
+They married in Paris, with Varèse as the best man.
 Their daughter, Electra, later edited his letters and collected works.
 (Note: Some of his letters, books, photos, sheet music and recordings are maintained at slonimsky.net.)

 In 1932, Slonimsky conducted a series of concerts in Havana highlighting Ives, Ruggles, Cowell, Amadeo Roldán and Alejandro García Caturla.
 He then traveled to Paris, Berlin and Budapest to conduct further concerts.
-He mentioned at the time he found conducting to be "the nearest approximation to music in motion".
+He mentioned at the time, he found conducting to be "the nearest approximation to music in motion".
 Thanks to the popularity of these tours, he was invited to conduct five concerts in the Hollywood Bowl in the summer of 1933.
 These were controversial and received mixed critical reviews.

 Writings and musical criticism

 Throughout his life, Slonimsky wrote extensively for periodicals and newspapers, produced program and liner notes, and contributed to numerous reference works.
 He described himself as a "diaskeuast" (from Greek διασκευαστής), a "reviser or interpolator".
 When his conducting career slowed, he spent more time writing about music.
 He produced the chronology Music Since 1900, and later after travelling in Latin America, produced the first thorough coverage in English, Music of Latin America.
 In 1947 he published the Thesaurus of Scales and Melodic Patterns, which would later become one of his most influential works as a sourcebook for composers and performers.
 The book influenced many jazz musicians and composers, including Allan Holdsworth, John Coltrane, Frank Zappa, Paul Grabowsky, and Steve Rochinski, and remained in print 60 years later, but was largely ignored for years after its publication.
-Quincy Jones said in a February 2018 interview: "Every time I used to see Coltrane he'd have Nicolas Slonimsky's book."
+Quincy Jones said in a February 2018 interview: "Every time I used to see Coltrane, he'd have Nicolas Slonimsky's book."